logo elektroda

 Electronic PIR motion sensor board held in a hand Electronic module with PIR sensor held in hand, visible capacitors and resistors Bottom side of a PCB with visible traces and solder points, held above a wood surface

-The lamp is potentially repairable, but it is now without glass and additionally soldering new LEDs is difficult, the whole thing effectively dissipates heat.
+The lamp is potentially repairable but it is now without glass and in addition soldering in new LEDs is difficult, the whole thing effectively dissipates heat.
 A heater would be useful.

 Do you use these types of LED lights, how do you find their failure rate and longevity?